 There’s nothing quite like a beautiful toilet seat to bring a bathroom design together.
 Do you need a replacement because the previous seat was no longer up to scratch?
 Or perhaps you’ve decorated your bathroom and need to update the toilet seat to fit your new design.
-Either way, it’s always worth finding one that helps to complete the look and with a whole range to choose from, the possibilities are vast!
+Either way, it’s always worth finding one that helps complete the look, and with a whole range to choose from, the possibilities are vast!

 So, where do you start?
 Well, that’s where our buyer’s guide comes in.
 We’ll be working through all the main areas of consideration, from shapes to materials, colours and more, so that you can confidently choose the right toilet seat that’s perfect for you.